attractivechaos/kann/README.md

 * Flexible.
 Model construction by building a computational graph with operators.
 Support RNNs, weight sharing and multiple inputs/outputs.

-* Reasonably efficient.
-Support mini-batching.
-Optimized matrix product and convolution, coming close to (though not as fast as) OpenBLAS and mainstream deep learning frameworks on CPUs.
+* Efficient.
+Reasonably optimized matrix product and convolution.
+Support mini-batching and effective multi-threading.
+Sometimes faster than mainstream frameworks in their CPU-only mode.

 * Small.
-As of now, KANN has less than 3000 lines of code in four source code files, with no non-standard dependencies by default.
+As of now, KANN has less than 4000 lines of code in four source code files, with no non-standard dependencies by default.

 ### Limitations

 * CPU only.
-No out-of-box support of multi-threading (experimental support on the mt branch).
 As such, KANN is **not** intended for training huge neural networks.

 * Bidirectional RNNs and seq2seq models require manual unrolling, which is